-- Time.
-We’ve heard the horror stories of 203k loans taking forever to close.
+We’ve heard the horror stories of 203(k) loans taking forever to close.
 Time frames including 60 days, 90 days or more have been tossed around.
-(Read: Don't Wait 90 Days for Your Mortgage Loan to Close) There could be several reasons for this to happen.
-The bank handling the loan may not understand the difference between a full 203k and a streamline 203k mortgage (the basic difference is that a full takes care of structural stuff, the streamline is more for smaller repairs and upgrades).
-A lot of loans get hung up in the bid process.
+There could be several reasons for this.
+The bank handling the loan may not understand the difference between a Standard 203(k) and a Limited 203(k) mortgage (the Standard takes care of structural stuff; the Limited is more for smaller repairs and upgrades).
+Also, sometimes loans get hung up in the bid process.
 When looking for a lender, look for one with a network of qualified contractors who have done this work before.
 In short, the loan should not take significantly longer than any other loan to close.
 At Amerifirst, we're closing this loan in 30-45 days, similar to our other loan programs.

 Some people are natural negotiators.
-I’m not one of them.
-So dealing with getting bids and finding the most appropriate one for the work doesn’t sound like a good time.
-Lots of people are the same way.
-We make sure we do our homework when it comes to contractors, so you're not running around getting bids from a bunch of them.
-AmeriFirst now has a Renovation Lending Department to help take care of the behind-the-scenes work that goes into this part of the process.
+For others, dealing with bids and finding the most appropriate contractor for the work isn't part of their skill set.
+At Amerifirst, we have strong relationships with certified contractors and will work with you during the bid process so you're not running around getting bids from several sources.
+We also have a dedicated Renovation Lending Department to help take care of the behind-the-scenes work that goes into this part of the process.